 Diversity of perspectives: Students come from a wide range of functions, sectors, and geographies; hence provide a wide spectrum of insights and opportunities to benchmark against how other organisations are responding to sustainability.

-Peer-learning: Shared learning and networking with between peers and the extensive range of contributors together provide a rich learning environment.
+Peer-learning: Shared learning and networking between peers and the extensive range of contributors together provide a rich co-learning environment.

-Support and mentorship: A dedicated CISL team and expert tutors/supervisors support the learning journey, including by providing feedback on assignments that are focused on organisational contexts.
+Support and mentorship: A dedicated CISL team and expert supervisors support the learning journey, including by providing feedback on assignments that are focused on organisational contexts.